 – use the contactless hand sanitiser dispenser as you enter;

-– if possible, wear a face mask indoors (if needed, a mask can be provided);
+– wear a face mask covering your nose and mouth both indoors and outdoors (if needed, a mask can be provided);

 – if there is a visitor at the cashier’s desk, please wait outside the ticket office;

-Museum education classes and guided tours must be booked in advance.
-Group sizes are limited to 15 persons.
+Museum classes are currently suspended.
+We still offer guided tours, but groups must register in advance.
+Groups are limited to 15 persons.